eaigner/flattr/obj-c/README.md

 ## Example

-All methods are supposed to be called synchronously by wrapping them into a dispatch_async(..) like so.
+All methods are supposed to be called asynchronously by wrapping them into a dispatch_async(..) like so.

 	dispatch_async(dispatch_get_flattr_queue(), ^{